 - Filling with 750+ Fill power, 50 Oz Fill Weight, 100% Goose Down.

-- EXPERT CRAFTSMANSHIP & DESIGN - Sleep in extreme comfort with the Sleep Restoration luxurious down alternative comforter.
-This hypoallergenic over-sized comforter is a masterpiece crafted with durable hems and precise stitching giving this product excellent longevity.
+- EXPERT CRAFTMANSHIP & DESIGN - Sleep in extreme comfort with the Beckham Hotel Collection 1600 Series luxurious lightweight down alternative comforter.
+This hypoallergenic oversized comforter is a masterpiece crafted with durable hems and precise stitching makes this product have excellent longevity.

 What Is a Duvet?